eawag-surface-waters-research/sencast/README.md

 Manual installation of all the processors is challenging and can be simplified through the use of a docker container.

-As this container contains non-open source code, the pre-build image is only available internally at Eawag.
-However, external parties can build the image themselves by including `docker_dependencies/polymer-v4.16.1.tar.gz` in the repository.

 Users should first ensure they have a functioning docker installation.

-### Build
+### Pull container

-The docker image can be built using the following command:
+The docker image can be downloaded from docker hub using the following command:

-`docker build -t eawag/sencast:0.0.1 .`
+`docker pull eawag/sencast:0.0.1`

 ### Run Tests

-In order to test the setup is working the following command can be run which will output a report on the functioning of the processors.
-This must be run from inside the sencast repository.
+In order to test the setup is working the following command can be run which will output a report on the functioning of the processors. **This must be run from inside the sencast repository.**

 The option `-v /DIAS:/DIAS` maps the input/ output folders to a location outside the container.
 This should be updated to the appropriate location, e.g. `-v /home/user/DIAS:/DIAS`